-This had happened twice in my life.
-Once at Sihastria and now at Neamt.
+This had happened twice in my lifetime.
+Once at Sihastria Monastery and now at Neamt.
 My dear, know that God created two most wondrous things!
 He created a distinguished woman who gave birth to Christ, and He created the priesthood, which brings God from heaven to be born on the Holy Table!

 (From “The words of Elder Arsenie (Papacioc), 2nd edition by Sihastria Monastery Press”, translated form the Romanian)